cpp20120/cmake_boilerplate/README.md

 └── README.md
 ```

-I use  [vcpkg](https://vcpkg.io/en/index.html) for pm(in [windows & linux](https://github.com/cppshizoidS/cmake_boilerplate/tree/vcpkg)), [cmake](https://cmake.org/) for generator files for [ninja-build](https://ninja-build.org/), [clang-format](https://clang.llvm.org/docs/ClangFormat.html) for format and [doxygen](https://www.doxygen.nl/manual/index.html) for generate docs.
+I use  [vcpkg](https://vcpkg.io/en/index.html) for pm(in [windows & linux](https://github.com/cppshizoidS/cmake_boilerplate/tree/vcpkg)), [cmake](https://cmake.org/) for generator files for [ninja-build](https://ninja-build.org/), [clang-format](https://clang.llvm.org/docs/ClangFormat.html) for format and [doxygen](https://www.doxygen.nl/manual/index.html) for generate docs, [clang-tidy](https://clang.llvm.org/extra/clang-tidy/) for linting.
 GTest for Unit Test and Ctest for running tests.
+Lcov/Gcov for test coverage.
 It can be used for graphics project.
-Lcov/Gcov for test coverage.

 ---